 - Read your resume backwards to catch spelling errors.

-- Use text to speech software to hear awkward phrasing.
+- Use text-to-speech software to hear awkward phrasing.

-- Don't rely solely on spellcheck.
-It won't catch "form" vs. "from" or "manager" vs. "manger."
+- Do not rely solely on spellcheck.
+It will not catch "form" vs. "from" or "manager" vs. "manger."

 2. Using Passive Voice (The Weakness Indicator)